nvaccess/addon-datastore/docs/submitters/submissionGuide.md

 Example: `"https://github.com/nvaccess/addon-datastore"`

 ### minNVDAVersion
-The addon will not work with versions of NVDA prior to this version.
+The add-on will not work with versions of NVDA prior to this version.
+Must be a valid NVDA API version.
+Valid NVDA API versions are listed in [nvdaAPIVersions.json](https://github.com/nvaccess/addon-datastore-transform/blob/main/nvdaAPIVersions.json).

 Example:
 ```json